-Liquidity risk represents the risk that the Company has no sufficient funds to meet its obligations.
+Liquidity risk represents the risk that the Company does not have sufficient funds to pay its obligations.

-Due to the cyclical nature of its business, operation and investment needs, together with the need for financing, the Company requires liquid funds, defined as Cash and cash equivalents plus other short-term financial assets, to meet the payment of your obligations.
-On May 26, 2020, the Company and its subsidiaries in Chile, Peru, Colombia, Ecuador and the United States began a voluntary process of reorganization and restructuring of their debt under the protection of Chapter 11 of the United States, to the Later, on July 9, the Brazilian subsidiary joined, in order to preserve the group's liquidity.
-In light of COVID-19's unprecedented impact on the global aviation industry, this reorganization process provides LATAM with an opportunity to work with the group's creditors, and other stakeholders, to reduce its debt and obtain new sources of financing, giving you the tools to transform the group according to this new reality.
+Due to the cyclical nature of its business, the operation and investment needs, along with the need for financing, the Company requires liquid funds, defined as Cash and cash equivalents plus other short-term financial assets, to meet the payment of its obligations.
+On May 26, 2020, the Company and its subsidiaries in Chile, Peru, Colombia, Ecuador and the United States began a voluntary process of reorganization and restructuring of their debt under the protection of Chapter 11 of the United States, to which on July 9, the Brazilian subsidiary and certain of its subsidiaries were added, in order to preserve the group's liquidity.
+In light of the unprecedented impact COVID-19 has had on the global aviation industry, this reorganization process provides LATAM with an opportunity to work with the group's creditors, and other stakeholders, to reduce its debt and obtain new sources of financing, giving it the tools to adapt the group to this new reality.

-The liquid funds, the future cash generation and the capacity to obtain additional funding, provides the Company with alternatives to face its investment and financing future commitments.
+The balance of liquid funds, future cash generation and the ability to obtain financing, provides the Company with alternatives to meet future investment and financing commitments.

-As of June 30, 2020, there is US\$ 1,422 million (US\$ 1,459 million at December 31, 2019) invested in short term instruments through financial high credit rating levels entities.
+As of September 30, 2020, the balance of liquid funds is MUS\$ 853 (MUS\$ 1,073 of December 31, 2019), and is invested in short-term instruments through financial entities with a high risk rating.

-As of June 30, 2020, LATAM maintains a committed revolving line (Revolving Credit Facility) for a total amount of US \$ 600 million, which is fully used.
-This line is subject to collateral availability (i.e., aircraft, engines, and parts).
+As of September 30, 2020, LATAM maintains a committed revolving credit facility (Revolving Credit Facility) for a total amount of MUS\$ 600, which is fully used.
+This line is subject to the availability of collateral (i.e., airplanes, engines and spare parts).

 In order to preserve liquidity, the Company has implemented a series of measures.
-On the one hand, the Company proposed a 50% salary reduction to the entire organization for the months of April, May and June, which was accepted by more than 90% of the employees.
-For the months of July, August and September, the proposed salary reduction for the entire organization was 20%, which also had the adherence of more than 90% of the group's employees.
+The Company proposed a 50% salary reduction to the entire organization for the second quarter, which was accepted by more than 90% of the employees.
+For the third quarter, the salary reduction proposed to the entire organization was between 20% and 25%, which also had an adhesion of more than 90% of the group's employees, and for the fourth quarter proposed a reduction of 15%, which also achieved high levels of adherence.